mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 ##### 2.5.1.1 Set overall outome

-This property determines when the user task is completed.
-It has not influence on the final outcome of the user task.
+This property determines when the user task will be completed.
+That can be either once sufficient users have completed the task to determine the outcome or after all the targeted users have completed the task.
+This option has no influence on the final outcome of the user task.
+For the sake of efficiency, the option to complete the task once sufficient users have completed the task is selected.

 Possible options are described in the table below:
 | Set overall outcome | Description |